 Predicting performance is thought by some to be impossible since what fails often seems to have little to do with initially anticipated problems for which extensive research was undertaken.
 Therefore, there is often a suspicion about the value of prediction since the lore seems to agree that "failures always occur where predictions have not been developed."

-The credibility of predicting performance has also suffered from strongly advocated approaches which are too limited but which promised too much.
+The credibility of predicting performance of Steel Penstocks has also suffered from strongly advocated approaches which are too limited but which promised too much.
 For example, fracture mechanics has promised that failures can be understood in such terms as the primary method for analysis.
 However, KIc is usually irrelevant until defects have progressed significantly into the material.
 Certainly, at this point the material will fracture, but this is no surprise.
 The larger problem is preventing the penetration at the outset; predicting and preventing the occurrence of such initial penetrations is the concern of the present discussion.
 For many years it has been customary to use a "corrosion allowance" to account for future corrosion damage.
 Such an allowance has its origins in the need to maintain minimum dimensions from the point of view of sustaining applied stresses or preventing leaks in thin sections.
 Nominally, using a corrosion allowance obviated the need to consider corrosion in any detail.